 Jesus tells a story in Matthews 25 of a King who calls a meeting of his subjects.
 He said to the group to the right of him, "I want to sincerely thank and commend you.
 For I was sick, and you cared for me.
 I was hungry and thirsty, and you fed me and gave me a drink.
 I was freezing in the cold, and you gave me a coat to wear.
 I was in prison, and you visited me and cared for me.
 I just wanted to say thank you!"

 The people exchanged awkward glances with one another and finally, one of them spoke up.
 "Thank you your Highness, but we must admit we are a little confused.
 When did we see you hungry and thirsty and feed you, or sick and care for you?
 When did we see you cold and provide you with warm clothes?
 And when did we ever see you in prison?"

 A warm smile spread across the King’s face as he softly replied: "Whenever you do these things for the least of these, those who are marginalized, forgotten, lost in the shuffle, overlooked or just ignored ... you do them for me."

 Recently, a group of musicians came in to perform for the residents.
-When they started, they out numbered the residents but enthusiastically played on.
+When they started, they outnumbered the residents but enthusiastically played on.
 Slowly, the residents made their way over.
 I watched as one by one, the resident’s toes began to tap.
 It wasn't long before a number of them started singing along, smiling and thoroughly enjoying themselves.
-The smile on the face of one resident as she wheel chair danced with a nurse was truly heart warming!
+The smile on the face of one resident as she wheelchair danced with a nurse was truly heartwarming!
 What a beautiful gift to these ten residents.
 In the space of a little time, these lovely people had their day made!
-Sure, the band could have played to a larger crowd somewhere else, but I don't think it could have had any more of a profound affect on the lives of people than at Taber Long Term Care that day.
+Sure, the band could have played to a larger crowd somewhere else, but I don't think it could have had any more of a profound effect on the lives of people than at Taber Long-Term Care that day.